newpatiente2e/docs/docs/15-install-prerequisites.md

 1. [Node.js with npm](https://nodejs.org/).
 1. The [.NET SDK 6.0](https://dotnet.microsoft.com/download/dotnet/6.0)

-## Clone the tutorial repo
+## Clone the patient registration assets repo

-Follow these steps to clone the tutorial repository to your local machine.
+Follow these steps to clone the patient registration assets repo to your local machine.

-1. Open a command prompt and navigate to the folder where you want to clone the tutorial repository.
+1. Open a command prompt and navigate to the folder where you want to clone the repo.
-1. Run the following command to clone the tutorial repository:
+1. Run the following command to clone the tutorial repo:

     ```bash
-    git clone https://github.com/newpatiente2e/new_patient_assets.git contoso_new_patient_assets
+    git clone https://github.com/newpatiente2e/-Contoso-New-Patient-Assets.git contoso_new_patient_assets
     ```

-## Clone the patient registration repo
+## Clone the patient registration app repo

 Follow these steps to clone the patient registration app repo to your local machine.

-1. Open a command prompt and navigate to the folder where you want to clone the tutorial repository.
+1. Open a command prompt and navigate to the folder where you want to clone the repo.
-1. Run the following command to clone the tutorial repository:
+1. Run the following command to clone the tutorial repo:

     ```bash
     git clone https://github.com/newpatiente2e/Contoso-New-Patient-App.git contoso_new_patient_app